 This soup needs to simmer for at least 1.5 hours for the rips to get tender.
 The longer you let it simmer, the better the broth will be.
 Add more water if necessary to ensure the bones are fully submerged.
 Alternatively, you can cook the broth in a slow cooker on low for the same amount of time.

-While waiting for the broth to simmer, fried the diced onion, garlic minced and candlenut, until slightly golden brown.
+While waiting for the broth to simmer, fry the diced onion, garlic minced and candlenut, until slightly golden brown.

-Add the peeled onion, fried onion, garlic, and candlenut, also beef ball.
+Add the peeled onion, fried onion, garlic, candlenut, and beef ball to the broth.
 And let it cook for another 20 minutes.

 Recipe for Radish Pickle.